 Building Information Certificates

-- Standard Building Information Certificates, whereby the building has all the necessary approvals and vendors wish to provide some surety to purchases.
-These cost $250.00 for residential dwellings and require lodgement of a Survey Report detailing the building’s location and any easements/restrictions on the land.
+The building has all the necessary approvals and vendors wish to provide some surety to purchases.
+These require lodgement of a Survey Report detailing the building’s location and any easements/restrictions on the land.

 The issue of a Building Information Certificate does not prevent Council issuing fines for breaches of the Act.